 - In the PMPIS, many of the Precinct areas were identified only conceptually, as they were proposed to align with future "Major Transit Station Areas" which were not available when the PMPIS was completed.
 The Region of Peel has now advanced the proposed delineation of Major Transit Station Areas (MTSAs).
 MTSAs refer to lands within proximity of a rapid transit station.
 In accordance with the Growth Plan for the Greater Golden Horseshoe (2019, as amended), MTSAs must be delineated and generally planned for land uses which are transit supportive.
-As the delineation of MTSAs significantly affects land use and intensification policy, the boundaries of the parking precincts must consider the MTSA delineation and should align, where appropriate. - The precinct boundaries were reviewed in conjunction with current and planned transit services.
+Although still in draft form, the most recent draft MTSA boundaries were used as an input to the Parking Precincts framework.
+Following the Region of Peel and Provincial approval of the MTSAs, staff will conduct a further review of the Parking Precincts and make any needed amendments to incorporate the final MTSAs delineation, where needed. - The precinct boundaries were reviewed in conjunction with current and planned transit services.
 There is a wide variety of existing and planned transit services in Mississauga, and some transit lines are not definitive and may change due to funding.
 The parking precincts take transit service and ability into account, as transit availability is a significant driver of parking demand and vehicle ownership.
 Further, there is a need to support transit viability, which includes considering reduced parking requirements where frequent transit is available. - The precinct boundaries were reviewed against planning policies, such as the City of Mississauga's Official Plan, to understand how lands in the City are intended to grow, evolve and change over time.
 This was to ensure that the parking requirements are aligned with the City's planning policies and are conducive to facilitating intensification where envisioned by the City. - The precinct boundaries were reviewed to consider mobility context, such as public parking availability, and active transportation infrastructure as well as land use and density characteristics.
-The parking requirements could be responsive to these characteristics which relate to parking demand and vehicle ownership. - Consideration has been made with respect to minor variances and zoning amendment applications for parking reductions to help confirm the appropriateness of the precincts based on recent practice and approvals.
-Stakeholder concerns related to insufficient parking (such as residential visitor parking) in certain areas were also taken in consideration and addressed through a combination of precinct delineation and minimum parking requirements for that precinct.
+The parking requirements could be responsive to these characteristics which relate to parking demand and vehicle ownership.

-The drafted parking precincts were presented at the May 31, 2021 PDC meeting and since then their definitions have been discussed with Council members, residents and stakeholders.
+- Consideration has been made with respect to minor variances and zoning amendment applications for parking reductions to help confirm the appropriateness of the precincts based on recent practice and approvals.
+Stakeholder concerns related to insufficient parking (such as residential visitor parking) in certain areas were also taken in consideration and addressed through a combination of precinct delineation and minimum parking requirements for that precinct. - The drafted parking precincts were presented at the May 31, 2021 and December 06, 2021 PDC meetings and since then their definitions have been discussed with Council members, residents and stakeholders.
 The study team received several verbal comments (during the stakeholder and community meetings) and formal submissions requesting further considerations for areas included in certain precincts.
 This feedback has been taken into consideration in the revised precincts delineations presented in this report.